rahul2983/tab-ai-assistant/tab-ai-assistant/README.md

 3. Press Enter or click the "Search" button
 4. View results including:
    - AI-generated answers based on your tabs' content
-   - Matching tabs with highlighted keywords
+   - Matching tabs with highlighted keywords, summaries, and reading times
    - Options to open tabs or highlight keywords in the original pages

-### Managing Indexed Tabs
+### Tab Dashboard with AI Search

 1. Click on the Tab AI Assistant icon in your toolbar
 2. Click "View All Indexed Tabs" link
-3. Browse, filter, and manage your indexed tabs:
+3. Use the dashboard's features:
+   - **AI Search**: Ask questions about your tabs and get AI-generated answers
-   - **Filter**: Use the search box to filter tabs by title, URL, or content
+   - **Filter**: Use the filter box to search for specific tabs by title, URL, or content
-   - **Sort**: Sort tabs by recency, oldest first, or alphabetically
+   - **Sort**: Sort tabs by recency, oldest first, alphabetically, or by reading time
+   - **View**: See tab summaries and reading time estimates at a glance
    - **Manage**: Open tabs or remove them from your index
    - **Sync**: Update your tab index by clicking "Sync All Tabs"

+The dashboard will highlight source tabs referenced in AI answers, making it easy to find relevant information.

 ### Settings